 Deezer/Ipsos survey of 9,000 people across 8 countries (Nov 2025)

-The answer above may surprise you.
-Similar to other types of generative AI, the quality of the music is improving rapidly.
-It wasn't that long ago when we were collectively amused at the videos of Will Smith eating spaghetti.
-But just like generative video and text, music generation has made huge progress in the last few years.
+The answer may surprise you.
+It wasn't that long ago when we were collectively laughing at the videos of Will Smith eating spaghetti.
+Just like generative video and text, however, music generation has made undeniable progress in the last few years.

 Don't just take my word for it.
-Try the quiz above and see for yourself.
-Each genre has two clips: an AI-generated one, and a "real" one made by a human though "real" here just means non-AI-generated, and may still include software instruments, samples, or drum loops.
+Try the quiz below and see for yourself.
+Each genre has two clips: an AI-generated one, and a "real" one made by a human (note that "real" here just means non-AI-generated, and may still include software instruments, samples, or drum loops).
 All of the real clips were recorded by me or are in the public domain.

 Can you tell?